Daily COVID-19 update: 2 new deaths in Freeborn County - Albert Lea Tribune

 The county has now had 23 COVID-19 deaths since the start of the pandemic.

 The county also had 25 new lab-confirmed cases and one probable case, increasing the county’s cumulative cases to 2,479 since the start of the pandemic.
-Information about the new cases or how many cases remain active has not yet been released.
+Of that number, 183 are considered active, according to the Freeborn County Public Health Department.

 The state had 1,237 new cases reported and has now had 449,492 total cases since the start of the pandemic.
 Of that number, about 17,000 are still considered active and 570 are hospitalized, including 111 in intensive care as of Tuesday.